CLOK header

 Entries:

-The plan is that the CLOK Webmaster will develop a customised online entry system.
-The entry process will involve two stages.
-In the first stage, individual club members (or families) will be able to input their basic entry information – name, age class, SI card number, etc. – plus emergency contact details and information about any relevant medical conditions.
+There will be two stages.
+In the first stage, individual club members (or families) will be able to use an online system to provide their basic entry information – e.g. name, age class, SI card number, etc. – plus emergency contact details and information about any relevant medical conditions.
 In the second stage, Team Captains will allocate courses and start times.
-They will also be able to update the basic entry information; e.g. if someone has changed their SI card.
-The system should be available for testing and comment by about the end of March.
+They will also be able to edit / update the entry information; e.g. if someone has changed their SI card.

 Starts: